Find the Right Higher Ed Marketing Media Mix

 While digital is often a major focus for marketers, other types of platforms offer more opportunities for awareness marketing.
 More than 85 million U.S. households stream content via CTV every month.
 Those households streamed an average of 122 hours of CTV content per month.
 Netflix’s recent move to offer an ad-supported option may have expanded the streaming opportunities since the platform accounts for both the largest reach and the highest number of hours.

 Platforms like Spotify, Hulu and the ubiquitous YouTube, each have slightly different audiences.
-Placements on these various platforms can increase the overall brand footprint and brand equity.
+Placements on these various platforms can increase the overall branding and brand equity.

 3. Events – open houses, information sessions, webinars